mozman/ezdxf/docs/source/dxfentities/underlay.rst

 .. module:: ezdxf.entities
     :noindex:

-UNDERLAY entity (`DXF Reference`_) links an underlay file to the DXF file, the file itself is not embedded into the DXF file, it is always a separated file.
+The UNDERLAY entity (`DXF Reference`_) links an underlay file to the DXF file, the file itself is not embedded into the DXF file, it is always a separated file.
 The (PDF)UNDERLAY entity is like a block reference, you can use it multiple times to add the underlay on different locations with different scales and rotations.
 But therefore you need a also a (PDF)DEFINITION entity, see :class:`UnderlayDefinition`.

 The DXF standard supports three different file formats: PDF, DWF (DWFx) and DGN.
 An Underlay can be clipped by a rectangle or a polygon path.
 The clipping coordinates are 2D :ref:`OCS` coordinates in drawing units but without scaling.

 .. _DXF Reference: http://help.autodesk.com/view/OARX/2018/ENU/?guid=GUID-3EC8FBCC-A85A-4B0B-93CD-C6C785959077